andreweatherman/cbbdata/README.md

 An API key is free and easy to obtain by using the official `cbbdata` R package.
 To register, simply pass a username and password to the `cbd_create_account` endpoint.
-Your API key will be emailed to you – make sure to check your spam folder!
+Your API key will be emailed to you – make sure to check your spam folder – but you need not manually store your API key anywhere.
+The preferred way to access your account is with your username and password.

 *Note: If you want to access KenPom data, your CBBData account email must match your KenPom account email*